 For black, oolong, and herbal tea, you can use boiling water and have the tea taste just fine.
 BUT, with green tea it’s not as easy.

 There is a large range when it comes to green tea and each kind needs to be brewed in a different water temperature.
-This is why an electric kettle with a temperature setting is crucial to brewing green tea properly.
+This is why an electric kettle with temperature setting is crucial to brewing green tea.

-Make sure to look at your green tea package to verify the correct water temperature to brew your tea.
+Make sure to look at your green tea package to get the correct water temperature to brew your tea.

 Always use filtered water for the best tasting cup of tea.

-STEP 2: Put 2 teaspoons of loose green tea into mug.
+STEP 3: Put 2 teaspoons loose tea into mug and add hot water.

 Normally I would use 1.5 teaspoons of tea for a cup, but because we’re doing multiple infusions, I use more tea and steep for a short period of time.

-This process is called a rinse and it warms up your cup for the actual steep and gives the tea a quick wash.
+This process is called a rinse and gives the tea a quick wash.

-STEP 4: Pour in 1 cup of hot water and steep tea for 30 seconds.
+STEP 5: Add 1 cup water and cover teapot.
+Steep tea for 45 seconds.

 You want to make sure you’re getting 8 oz, so use a measuring cup the first time to figure out where the water line would be, then, going forward, just eyeball it.

-STEP 6: Steep tea again in hot water for 1 minute.
+STEP 7: Steep tea again in hot water for 1 minute and 15 seconds.

-This is the second infusion and the steep time is longer than the first.
+This is the second infusion and the steep time is longer than the first — add 30 seconds more to the first steep time.

 Notice the taste difference between the first and second cup.